Israel's Supreme Court delays pivotal judicial overhaul hearing after attorney general opposes plan | Politics

 For the eight months since the coalition took power, Justice Minister Yariv Levin, a Netanyahu ally, has refused to convene the committee that selects the nation's judges, leaving numerous judgeships open across the country.

-Lawyers for Attorney General Gail Baharav-Miara, will now argue against the justice minister's counsel in court, a situation which experts said is highly exceptional.
+Lawyers for Attorney General Gali Baharav-Miara will now argue against the justice minister's counsel in court, a situation which experts said is highly exceptional.

 Levin, a key architect of the overhaul, seeks to change the makeup of the selection committee to give Netanyahu's far-right ruling coalition the final say over the appointment of judges, part of a broader judicial overhaul proposed by Netanyahu's government.